ahmetnuman/f5-bigip/_posts/2021-11-27-Configuring-BIGIP-APM-topics.md

 - [Lab 2.1 Provisionig the BIG-IP System and Confirm Network Configuration](https://ahmetnuman.github.io/f5-bigip/f5-apm/2022/05/18/provisioning-bigip.html)

 #### 3. Configuring Web Application Access

+**Concepts and Technologies**

+- Virtual Servers
+- Pools, Pool Members and Nodes
+- Full Proxy Architecture
+- Load Balancing and Health Monitoring
+- Source Address Translation
+- Client and Server SSL Profiles (SSL Termination)
+- HTTP Profiles
+- Access Profiles, Access Polices and Visual Policy Editor
+- Active Directory Authentication adn BIG-IP APM AAA Servers

+**Task**

+`A new application has been created in three linux servers that are to be load balanced.
+We need to put it on the Internet as soon as possibe.
+Because the content is restricted to employees and partners, use Active Directory to authenticate.`

   - **Lab 3.1 - Web Applcaiton Access 1**
   - **Lab 3.2 - HTTP Load Balancing**
   - **Lab 3.3 - HTTPS Load Balancing**